ShantanuKumarSinha/mcProductService/README.md

 # productService
-This is a product service application
+#This is a product service application
+# This is a client for EurekaServer